adrianyorke/forbiddenplanet/README.md

 * When I'm not being a geek: swimming (former British national championship swimmer), long distance running (I actually completed the London marathon!), carpentry & just being there for my daughter and helping her grow.
 ### 1.3 Robot Framework
+Here's the introductory paragraph from robotframework.org:

+> [Robot Framework](http://robotframework.org/) is a generic open source automation framework for acceptance testing,
+> acceptance test driven development (ATDD), and robotic process automation (RPA).
+It has easy-to-use tabular test data syntax
+> and it utilizes the keyword-driven testing approach.
+Its testing capabilities can be extended by test libraries implemented
+> either with Python or Java, and users can create new higher-level keywords from existing ones using the same syntax that
-[Robot Framework](http://robotframework.org/) is a generic open source automation framework for acceptance testing, acceptance test driven development (ATDD), and robotic process automation (RPA).
-It has simple plain text syntax and it can be extended easily with libraries implemented using Python or Java.
-The [Robot Framework User Guide](http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html) contains all you need to get started and it also covers more advanced topics such as development of your own test libraries.
+> is used for creating test cases.

+[Robot Framework User Guide](http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html) contains all you need to get started and it also covers more advanced topics such as development of your own test libraries.

 ### 1.4 Robot Framework Database Library
 Database Library contains utilities (keywords) meant for Robot Framework's usage.
 This can allow you to query your database after an action has been made to verify the results.